Kardashian family

 Kourtney previously dated American entrepreneur Scott Disick; they have three children (Mason, Penelope, and Reign).
-She married blink-182 drummer Travis Barker, and they have one child together (Rocky).
+She married Blink-182 drummer Travis Barker, and they have one child together (Rocky).
 Barker also has two children of his own with his previous wife.
 His two children are Landon and Alabama.
 Kim previously was married to American rapper Kanye West, and they have four children together (North, Saint, Chicago, and Psalm).
 Khloé previously dated Canadian basketball player Tristan Thompson, with whom she has two children (True and Tatum).
 Rob previously dated American rapper and model Blac Chyna; they have one child (Dream).
 Kylie previously dated American rapper and singer Travis Scott; they have two children (Stormi and Aire).

 Robert initially received attention for being one of O. J. Simpson's lawyers during the O. J. Simpson murder case, but the family parlayed Kim's 2003 pornographic film, Kim Kardashian, Superstar, into a reality television and business empire.
 They have since been referred to as "America's most famous family" by Glamour, "one of the most influential family 'dynasties' in the world" by Insider, and the biggest influencers of the 2010s by Vogue.
 They are the focus of the book Kardashian Dynasty: The Controversial Rise of America's Royal Family by Ian Halperin.

 The family is best known for their longest-running reality television show, Keeping Up with the Kardashians (2007–2021).
-Spinoffs included: Kourtney and Kim Take Miami (2009–2013); Kourtney and Khloé Take Miami (2009–2013); Kourtney and Kim Take New York (2011–2012); Khloé & Lamar (2013); Kourtney and Kim Take Miami (2014–2015); Kourtney and Khloé Take The Hamptons (2014–2015); Dash Dolls (2015) and Life of Kylie (2017).
+Spin-offs included: Kourtney and Kim Take Miami (2009–2013); Kourtney and Khloé Take Miami (2009–2013); Kourtney and Kim Take New York (2011–2012); Khloé & Lamar (2013); Kourtney and Kim Take Miami (2014–2015); Kourtney and Khloé Take The Hamptons (2014–2015); Dash Dolls (2015) and Life of Kylie (2017).
 In 2022, the family debuted their new reality television series The Kardashians.